metalivedev/nginx-buildpack/readme.md

-# Heroku Buildpack: NGINX
+# Nginx Buildpack

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.

-## Motivation

-Some application servers (e.g. Ruby's Unicorn) halt progress when dealing with network I/O. Heroku's Cedar routing stack [buffers only the headers](https://devcenter.heroku.com/articles/http-routing#request-buffering) of inbound requests.
-(The Cedar router will buffer the headers and body of a response up to 1MB) Thus, the Heroku router engages the dyno during the entire body transfer –from the client to dyno.
-For applications servers with blocking I/O, the latency per request will be degraded by the content transfer.
-By using NGINX in front of the application server, we can eliminate a great deal of transfer time from the application server.
-In addition to making request body transfers more efficient, all other I/O should be improved since the application server need only communicate with a UNIX socket on localhost.
-Basically, for webservers that are not designed for efficient, non-blocking I/O, we will benefit from having NGINX to handle all I/O operations.

-## Versions
+## Usage

-* Buildpack Version: 0.4
-* NGINX Version: 1.5.7
+To create an Nginx binary for your PaaS, push this application and it will compile a new version of nginx for you.
+Download this version by visiting your application.
+This has been successfully built in 128MB.

+To use this binary in your appication, refer to this buildpack.

 ## Requirements